HugCls/GHRM/README.md

 # GHRM

-2025-07-30: "I was wise enough to never grow up while fooling most people into believing I had. " - Margaret Mead
+2025-07-31: "In youth we run into difficulties.
+In old age difficulties run into us. " - Beverly Sills